deepinsight/insightface/cpp-package/inspireface/README.md

     - Adjust and select versions currently supported for specific requirements.

 ## 2. Compilation
 CMake option are used to control the various details of the compilation phase.
 Please select according to your actual requirements.
-[Parameter table](doc/CMake-Option.md).
+[CMake Option](doc/CMake-Option.md).

 ### 2.1.
 Local Compilation
 Make sure OpenCV is installed, you can begin the compilation process.
 If you are using macOS or Linux, you can quickly compile using the shell scripts provided in the `command` folder at the project root: